Faculty

 Finkelstein, Emily S., M.D.

-Emily S. Finkelstein M.D., is a graduate of the Yale University School of Medicine.
+Emily S. Finkelstein M.D., is a graduate of Princeton University where she studied Art History.
+After working at the Whitney Museum of American Art, she obtained a medical degree from the Yale University School of Medicine.
 She completed both a residency and a chief residency in Internal Medicine at Stanford Medical Center.
 After completing her fellowship in geriatric medicine at New York-Presbyterian Hospital/Weill Cornell Medical Center, she joined the medical faculty in the Division of Geriatrics and Palliative Medicine.
-She has a clinical interest in preventive medicine, and a research interest in adult child caregivers.
+She has a clinical interest in preventive medicine and nutrition as it informs health and has a certificate in nutrition science.
+She has an academic interest in connecting art and medicine.

 View Profile